itsmebonny/pacsproj/README.md

 - Heat diffusion
 - Stokes problem

 There is an abstract class `Solver` that the user can extend to solve other variational problems.
-We prepared two scripts to generate the data for the two problems mentioned above.
-The script is `scripts/HeatDatasetGen.py`.
-This script solves the problem and create the dataset.
+We prepared a script to generate the data for the heat problem called `scripts/HeatDatasetGen.py`.
 The Stokes problem solver is not implemented here as an executable script, in this case the user should refer to the `notebooks/StokesDatasetGen.ipynb` notebook.

 To run the script, the user can run the command